mccuskero/py-lclg-prompt-xml-strategies/src/lclg/single-agent-create-car-looping/README.md

 ## Features

 - **Interactive Session**: Engage in a conversational loop with the agent to iteratively build car configurations
+- **Interactive User Querying** ✨ NEW: The LLM can now ask you clarifying questions during car creation to better understand your preferences
 - **Context Memory**: The agent remembers previous interactions and uses that context in subsequent requests
 - **Prompt Templates**: All prompts are managed using LangChain's prompt template framework
 - **Tool Integration**: Comprehensive car creation tools for engine, body, electrical, and tire configuration